The-Mikest-Mike/WebQuiz-DevNet/README.md

 ## Features
 - User friendly interface.
-- Multiple-choice questions with options.
+- Single and Multiple-choice questions with options.
 - Keeps track of user answers and calculates the score.
 - Instantly know by colors whether correct or incorrect.
 - Provides explanations for answers.